klust/atools/README.md

 [![Documentation Status](https://readthedocs.org/projects/atools/badge/?version=latest)](http://atools.readthedocs.io/en/latest/?badge=latest)

-`atools` is intended to facilitate working with job arrays, a feature supported by a resource manager such as PBS torque, or a scheduler such as Moab (Adaptive Computing) and SUN Grid Engine.
+`atools` is intended to facilitate working with job arrays, a feature supported by a resource manager such as PBS torque, a scheduler such as Moab (Adaptive Computing) or SUN Grid Engine, or a combination of resource manager and scheduler in one such as Slurm Workload Manager.

 Although the job array concept is quite versatile, typically some tinkering is required for bookkeeping purposes.  `atools` aims to